hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 Given the actual size of the data set under consideration in this example, there is of course no need to involve a distributed framework such as Jet.
 However, the clean nature of the Jet API means that the clear construction of the code can be made out regardless of the actual size of the data being processed.

-=== Porting the live betting calculation to JetLeopard
+###Porting the live betting calculation to JetLeopard

 Let's take the basic Jet concepts from the previous section and see how to apply them to a version of the live betting calculation present in the original BetLeopard.